 An extensive pipeline network of over 500km delivers gas from offshore oil fields to the processing and liquefaction plant at Soyo.

-The pipeline will initially transport feedstock from Blocks 15, 17 and 18.
-A subsea pipeline is being constructed to connect Blocks 0 and 14, situated north of the Congo River, to the Angola LNG plant.
-In time Angola LNG plans to connect Blocks 31 and 32 and the non-associated gas accumulations in Blocks 1 and 2 to the pipeline network.
+The pipeline initially transported feedstock from Blocks 15, 17 and 18.
+A subsea pipeline was then constructed to connect Blocks 0 and 14, situated north of the Congo River, to the Angola LNG plant.
+Block 31 and 32 have also been connected and, in time, Angola LNG plans to connect the non-associated gas accumulations in Blocks 1 and 2 to the pipeline network.

 The pipeline network is owned by Sonangol E.P. and operated by Sociedade de Operações e Manutenção de Gasodutos (SOMG) a company set up to transport gas from the blocks to the onshore plant.

 Once onshore the gas arriving from the different blocks goes through a metering station before it gets combined into one feed stream for purification and processing.